Altinn/altinn-studio-docs/content/app/guides/payment/frontend-configuration/_index.en.md

 }
 ```

-This is all you need to render a valid receipt, however, you can also customize it by adding additional components to it, for example a Paragraph component if you want to add additional information.
+This is all you need to render a valid receipt, however, you can also customize it by adding additional components to
+`receiptLayout.json`, for example a Paragraph component if you want to add additional information.